Administrative Assistant (For General Questions/Non-CSM Major Information)

 Associate Dean for Student Success

-Dr. Bell is the Associate Dean of Student Success for the College of Science and Mathematics (CSM) and is Director of the CSM Advising Center.
+Dr. Bell is the Associate Dean of Student Success for the College of Science and Mathematics (CSM).
 She has worked with Kennesaw State University since 1994 and has loved watching Kennesaw grow into the school it has become.
 Dr. Bell has her Ph.D. and Master of Science degrees in Mathematical Sciences from Clemson University and a Bachelor of Science degree in Mathematics from Western Carolina University.
 Dr. Bell is also part of the Department of Statistics faculty, teaching STAT 7010 Mathematical Statistics I.